 - 2 ¼ cups fresh butter

-- 2 ¼ cups raw sugar or coconut, rapadura, whatever
+- 2 ¼ cups raw sugar or coconut or rapadura sugar

 - 6 fresh eggs room temperature

-- 2 cups rich dark molasses (blackstrap is awesome; I sometimes mix in a little sorghum molasses when I have it)
+- 2 cups rich dark molasses, blackstrap is awesome; I sometimes mix in a little sorghum

-Cream butter and sugar together in a large bowl.
-Add eggs one at time until fluffy and thoroughly mixed.
+- Cream butter and sugar together in a large bowl.
+Add eggs one at a time until fluffy and thoroughly mixed.

-When ready, remove chilled dough to counter and let sit for around 30 minutes.
+- When ready, remove chilled dough to the counter and let sit for around 30 minutes.

-You’ll need a large work area for rolling house pieces so prepare your space.
-Pick your favorite template - see the Notes section for a link.
+- You’ll need a large work area for rolling house pieces, so prepare your space.

-Transfer each piece carefully to baking sheet and bake at 350F/176C for about 12 minutes.
-The edges should be starting to brown and the middle should be pretty firm when you gently press on it.
+- Transfer each piece carefully to the baking sheet and bake at 350F/176C for 10-12 minutes, or until the edges start to brown and the middle is pretty firm when you gently press on it.

 Be aware that because of cooling and assembling time needed, you’ll want to start your gingerbread house AT LEAST three days before you need it.
 I usually give myself an entire week.
 Dude, it’s December – I’m lucky if I have time to pee all month.
 This homemade, healthy gingerbread house is a labor of love and a blessed tradition, but it takes TIME.
 Be prepared to give yourself the time it requires to keep it fun.
 Stressed out mom=stressed out Christmas.